nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 We are using a novel guided cognitive reappraisal fMRI task to investigate the neural correlates of voluntary emotion regulation strategies in early childhood.
 This manuscript is currently in preparation.
 (Collaborators: Michelle Shipkova [co-first author], Margaret Sheridan, Kristen Lindquist).
 [OSF Pre-registration.](https://osf.io/k98pj)

 ### Gut microbiome and  insula functional connectivity
-This project probes associations between the infant gut microbiome and functional connectivity of the insula with other regions involved in salience detection and mental reppresentation.
+This project probes associations between the infant gut microbiome and functional connectivity of the insula and regions involved in saliency, interoception, and mental reppresentation.
 This manuscript is currently in preparation.
 (Collaborators: Cathi Propper, Sarah Short, Rasmus Birn).

 ## Publications